AadarshM07/amfoss-tasks/README.md

 ## **What are your thoughts and feedback on the Praveshan Selection Process?**

-The tasks have been truly amazing.
-With each one, I learned something new .
-It’s been a long journey, filled with challenges, but over time, I was able to overcome them.
-I’m really grateful to my mentors, who continuously guided me throughout the process.Despite making it this far, I can’t help but feel a little unsatisfied, as I wasn’t able to complete all 10 tasks.
+The tasks have been truly amazing; I’ve learned so much from each one.
+It’s been a long journey filled with challenges, but I’ve managed to overcome them over time.
+I’m really grateful to my mentors for their continuous guidance.
+When I first saw the tasks, I never thought I would make it this far.
+Although I hope to be selected, I’m not completely disheartened if it doesn’t go that way, as the lessons I’ve learned throughout the process are incredibly valuable.
+I do feel a bit sad that I wasn’t able to complete all 10 tasks, despite giving my very best effort on each one.

 # **TASK STATUS**